Adam Weidenbach

 Continued Success and Looking Forward

-JMLT’s achievements continued in 2019 with recognition as a California Nonprofit of the Year for the 16th District by Assembly member Rebecca Bauer-Kahan.
-The year also saw the successful transfer of the 20-acre Batwing property to the City of Lafayette, destined to become a charming local park.
+JMLT’s successes continued in 2019.
+The organization was recognized as a California Nonprofit of the Year for the 16th District by Assemblymember Rebecca Bauer-Kahan.
+That year also saw the successful transfer of the 20-acre Batwing property to the City of Lafayette, destined to become a charming local park.

 Overwhelming community support help us to preserve the beloved 84 acres of Painted Rock in Lamorinda in May 2019, anchoring a future 505-acre community open space.
-By December, the 281-acre Almond Ranch was saved through a collaborative effort, with contributions from the East Bay Regional Park District, the California Wildlife Conservation Board, and countless JMLT members.
+By December, the 281-acre Almond Ranch was saved through a collaborative effort with contributions East Bay Regional Park District, California Wildlife Conservation Board, and countless JMLT members.

 Recent Victories and Ongoing Efforts